enzolouis/old-discord-python-bot/README.md

-# Exarium
+# old-discord-python-bot

-*Exarium is a bot made with in python using discord.py by Ember and ZedRoff*
+*old-discord-python-bot project was a bot made with python in 2020 using discord.py by Ember and ZedRoff*

-Statistics (14/07) :
+Statistics (14/07/2020) :
 - guilds : 3424
 - users : 53000
 - first guild : 2200 members